-Cabinets were just used as the main distribution mechanism.
+After the 1970's, Pillars were dropped and Cabinets were just used as the main distribution mechanism.

-The Pillar has four effective parts:-
+The Pillar has five effective parts:-

 The base had a 90 degree pipe leading from it through which the incoming and out going cables were fed.
 The cables were pre-terminated on the terminal blocks and jointed to the local cables a small distance away.

 Due to being out in the open, the wiring and terminal block were then covered with a metal moisture sleeve which had a rubber gasket at the bottom.
 Originally, desiccant was also left inside the Pillar, but this was later discontinued.

 The outer cover was then put in place and a long bolt went through the base, which secured the cover.